solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 ## EXP Buffs
 - Recommended: seafood cron meal, verdure draught
-- Optional: Guild buff, perfume of swiftness, book of life, book of old moon, birthday cake For a full list of EXP buffs see: https://bdolytics.com/alchemy/experience
+- Optional: Guild buff, perfume of swiftness, book of life, book of old moon, birthday cake

+For a full list of EXP buffs see: <https://bdolytics.com/alchemy/experience>

 ## Helpful Tools
-https://bdolytics.com/ - it has all the tools you need :)
+<https://bdolytics.com/> - it has all the tools you need :)

+## The approach to leveling alchemy
+1. Acknowledge that you most likely will have to deal with bottlenecks
+2. Try to find chains of recipes, for example clear liquid reagent -> legendary beast's blood -> oil of regeneration ->

 # Five Methods to Level Alchemy: